 Wellbeing and Emotional Support Teams in Schools

 The wellbeing and emotional support teams in schools service is designed to help children and young people access mental health and wellbeing support early on in educational settings.
 The team offer short term support delivered by education mental health practitioners (EMHPs).
-Referrals are made through our Heads of Year and the website offers a wealth of support techniques.
+Referrals are made through our Achievement Leaders and the website offers a wealth of support techniques.

 Free, safe and anonymous online support for young people.
 Here you can chat to counsellors, read articles written by young people, get support from the Kooth community and write in a daily journal.